Gaza faces daunting reconstruction when elusive truce struck

 Cash is also painfully tight for the Hamas government.
 An Israeli-Egyptian blockade of the strip led to a $500 million shortfall in its proposed annual budget.

-The group, which is blacklisted as a terrorist organization by its two neighbors and many Western countries, hopes to win the opening of its border crossing with Egypt to goods and people in a truce.
+The group, which is blacklisted as a terrorist organisation by its two neighbours and many Western countries, hopes to win the opening of its border crossing with Egypt to goods and people in a truce.

 Hamas in April struck a unity deal with Palestinian rivals in the occupied West Bank, but the Western-backed Palestinian Authority there also struggles with a severe shortfall and despite the reconciliation pact has yet to exercise its authority in Gaza.

-Whole suburbs of border areas lying within a 3-kilometre buffer area on Gaza’s border lie abandoned, sealed into the combat between the guerrillas and the Israel Defense Forces.
+Whole suburbs of border areas lying within a 3-kilometre buffer area on Gaza’s border lie abandoned, sealed into the combat between the guerrillas and the Israel Defence Forces.

 The area of the main power plant was hit by two missiles, leaving four-fifths of Gazans with only four hours of power a day.
 The sewerage and water infrastructure to two-thirds of Gaza residents have been affected by the bombing, leaving many without water and others wading through streets mired in sewage, according to British charity Oxfam.

-The fighting led to an exodus that has put intense strain on the cash-strapped U.N. and neighboring Gaza areas.
+The fighting led to an exodus that has put intense strain on the cash-strapped U.N. and neighbouring Gaza areas.

 Over 140,000 refugees from affected areas have fled to schools run by the U.N.’s main agency in Gaza, UNRWA, while thousands of others have moved in with relatives or friends.

-From a loudspeaker in a mosque in central Gaza, a cleric urged neighbors to provide clothes and blankets to needy refugees.
+From a loudspeaker in a mosque in central Gaza, a cleric urged neighbours to provide clothes and blankets to needy refugees.

 Owners of supermarkets and vegetable stands said their stocks were put under stain by the influx of outsiders.